Be ready for it

 Detail the eye can’t safely reach

-Through the partial phases you can pick out sunspots on the Sun’s face — resolved thanks to the large mirror diameters of Unistellar instruments.
-As totality approaches inside the path, the systemcalculates the light gain and adjusts the exposure automatically, so the view holds together as the Sun dims to the corona and then blazes back.
+Through the partial phases you can pick out sunspots on the Sun’s face.
+As totality approaches inside the path, the system calculates the light gain and adjusts the exposure automatically, so the view holds together as the Sun dims to the corona and then blazes back.
 You are watching a live, tracked, correctly-exposed image the whole time.

 Safe by design, not by discipline

-Fitted with the Smart Solar Filter (for EVSCOPE and EQUINOX models), the instrument observes the Sun through certified front filtration.
-Crucially, you watch on your phone or tablet — there is no eyepiece and no direct optical path between the Sun and your eye at any point.
-The same live view can be shared by everyone standing around you, which turns a solo-through-the-eyepiece moment into a group one.
-It still obeys the one rule that governs everything on this site:read the safety guide before the day.
+Fitted with the Smart Solar Filter (on the eVscope and eQuinox), the instrument observes the Sun through a purpose-made front solar filter.
+Crucially, you watch on your phone or tablet: no direct optical path between the Sun and your eye at any point, only the sensor’s live image.
+That live view is easy to share with everyone around you, which turns a solo-through-the-eyepiece moment into a group one.
+It still obeys the one rule that governs everything on this site: read the safety guide before the day.

 The honest version